The

 (germs are bad)

 spread from person to person.
-You can breathe airborne germs, but the
+You can breathe airborne pathogens, but

 most common way to be infected is to touch something contaminated and